insibalas/NLP_Tech_Talk/README.md

 ## Stop Word Removal with NLTK

-This repository contains Python code demonstrating stop word removal from a text corpus using the Natural Language Toolkit (NLTK) library.
+This code  contains Python code demonstrating stop word removal from a text corpus using the Natural Language Toolkit (NLTK) library.

 **Functionality:**